peteroupc/html3dutil/doc/H3DU.Transform.md

 ### H3DU.Transform#reset() <a id='H3DU.Transform_H3DU.Transform_reset'></a>

-Resets this shape to the untransformed state.
+Resets this transform to the untransformed state.

 #### Return Value